UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 }
 ```

-To allow for flexibility in modelling provenance, and following best practice used by archivists DataCrate uses subtypes of the [Action], [CreateAction] and [UpdateAction] class to model the contributions of *Context Entities* of type [Person] or [Organization].
+To allow for flexibility in modeling provenance, and following best practice
+used by archivists DataCrate uses subtypes of the [Action], [CreateAction] and [UpdateAction]
+class to model the contributions of *Context Entities* of type [Person] or [Organization].

-In this example the CreateAction has a human [agent] and the Hovermap drone is the [instrument] used in the file creation event.
+In this example the CreateAction has a human [agent] and the Hovermap drone is
+the [instrument] used in the file creation event.

 ```
 {